Emma Fernée (dance)

 Melissa Walker (dance)

 Dancing since the age of four, Melissa studied classical ballet, contemporary and jazz dance before discovering her passion for Flamenco in 2010.
 Since then, she has studied with various Flamenco Maestros including Manuel Betanzos, Paloma Gomez, La Chica and Pilar Ogalla.
-Melissa has performed previously at Tapas on Hindley and Studio Flamenco Fiesta productions.
+Melissa has performed previously at Tapas on Hindley, Studio Flamenco Fiesta productions and in Recuerdos.

 MORE COMPANY MEMBER BIOS COMING SOON….